 - Doctor of Nursing Practice - Nurse Anesthesia

 - Elementary Education

 - Master of Science in Mental Health Counseling

 - Master of Science in Nursing - Family Nurse Practitioner

 - Special Education

 At Westminster College, programs in the licensed professions are designed to fulfill the educational prerequisites for licensure or certification in Utah.
 In each program, Westminster College has not determined whether it meets the educational requirements for licensure in all other states within the United States, including U.S. territories.
 Students will need to inquire with additional states for information.

 Student Consumer Complaints

 Students who have a complaint against Westminster College should first file a complaint with the institution.
-If Westminster College does not resolve the complaint, students may file a complaint with the Utah Board of Regents at http://higheredutah.org/sara/.
-The Board of Regents will only consider complaints that were previously unresolved by the institution and may refer a complaint to another agency for investigation.
+Instructions on filing a complaint are available on page 15 of the Student Handbook.
+If Westminster College does not resolve the complaint, students may file a complaint with the Utah Board of Higher Education through Utah System of Higher Education.
+The Utah Board of Higher Education will only consider complaints that were previously unresolved by the institution and may refer a complaint to another agency for investigation.